wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: resized converted images had the wrong original path stored
 * fixed: tools get deleted after every upgrade (moved to wp-content/ewww)
 * fixed: using activation hook incorrectly to fix permissions on upgrades (now we check when you visit the wordpress admin)
+* removed deprecated path settings, custom-built binaries will be copied automatically to the wp-content/ewww folder
+* better validation of tools, no longer using 'which'
+* removed redundant path checks to avoid extra processing time
 * moved NextGEN bulk optimize into NextGEN menu
 * NextGEN and FlAGallery functions only run when the associated gallery plugin is active
 * turn off page compression for bulk operations to avoid output buffering
 * added status messages when attempting automatic installation of jpegtran or pngout
+* NEW version of gifsicle bundled potentially produces better optimized GIFs

 = 1.2.2 =
 * fixed: uninitialized variables